naymspace/phoenix-fullstack/README.md

       * `vue` - Vue 2 with Vuex, Router and Typescript.
 Compatible with the Vue-Cli
       * `react` - React with Redux, Router and Typescript.
       * `elm` - **NOT YET IMPLEMENTED**

+For example, you could start a react project with:

+    mix full_stack.new awesomeProject --frontend=react